arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 To detect what the problem is, we are going to send all the information about the USB peripheral (in this case the keyboard) through serial communication from Portenta to the Arduino MKR WiFi 1010 board.
 Once this info arrives to the Arduino MKR WiFi 1010 board, we will print it out through the Serial Monitor, which will allow us to debug what can be happening.

 ### 1. Connect the Portenta to the Arduino MKR WiFi 1010

 To connect thePortenta to the Arduino MKR WiFi 1010 board you will need connect the pins with Serial1 functionality (13RX and 14TX on both boards) between them as shown in the image below.
 Don't forget to connect as well the ground pins (GND) of the boards.

 ![Serial connection Portenta - Arduino MKR WiFi 1010](assets/por_ard_usbh_portenta_to_mkr.svg)

-### 2. Program the Arduino MKR WiFi 1010 board
+### 2. Program the Arduino MKR WiFi 1010 Board

 To set up Arduino MKR WiFi 1010 board copy the following code, paste it into a new sketch file and name it **mkr1010_serial.ino**.
 Then upload it to the Arduino Arduino MKR WiFi 1010 board.
 Make sure you select **Arduino MKR WiFi 1010** as the board and the port to which the Arduino MKR WiFi 1010 is connected.